List of General Hospital characters introduced in the 1990s: Storylines

 DNA testing later proved that Stavros was actually Nikolas's father, much to Stefan's bitter disappointment.
 The damage was already done to Luke and Laura, however, and they divorced.
 Shortly before Luke and Laura divorced, Stefan and Laura began a relationship, and Stefan felt hopeful that he could regain his relationship with Laura, the woman he had so loved and hated over the years.
 Unfortunately, their relationship ended bitterly, after Stefan learned that Laura's presumed dead son, Lucky, was alive, and temporarily withheld the information from her.
 Laura eventually learned about this from Luke, and violently confronted Stefan.
 Laura could not forgive him for the lie, and Stefan finally accepted that he and Laura had no future.

 Stefan later fell in love with Quartermaine cousin Chloe Morgan and was framed for her murder when his back-from-the-dead brother, Stavros, killed her.
 The plot was eventually revealed and Stefan was cleared.

 He appeared more aggressive and continually more deranged and desperate in his final year on the show.
 Stefan returned to the show after an absence.
 He had plotted an arranged marriage for Nikolas with Lydia Karenin, a wealthy Russian heiress, to restore the Cassadine family's wealth.
 He ordered Nikolas to marry Lydia, but Nikolas was reluctant to follow through.
 Stefan attempted to kill Nikolas's real love, Emily Quartermaine, but pushed Lucky's girlfriend Summer (a Laura look-alike), off the cliff by mistake.
 His secret was well hidden, though, he thought.
 Stefan's loan from Lorenzo Alcazar was due (this loan transpired as Stefan re-entered the show); Stefan and Lorenzo's henchmen fought quite a bit with him in his final weeks.
 At this time as well, Luke Spencer kidnapped and put Stefan on "trial" in front of the entire Port Charles television audience, taped by Dillon Quartermaine.
 Luke intended for Stefan to admit to the attempted murder of Emily Bowen-Quartermaine and actual murder of Summer Holloway.
 Stefan apparently died after he was burned (and disfigured) and later stabbed in a knife fight with Luke Spencer.

-Luke was arrested for Stefan's murder but was released when Stefan's suicide note was found, where Stefan admitted that he had set Luke up for his staged "murder."
+Luke was arrested for Stefan's murder but was released when Stefan's suicide note was found, where Stefan admitted that he had set Luke up for his staged "murder".

 Jagger Cates

-John "Jagger" Cates is a fictional character on General Hospital.
-The role was originated on April 8, 1992, by Antonio Sabàto, Jr., who portrayed him until 1994, and again briefly in Autumn 1995.
+Jagger Cates is a fictional character on General Hospital.
+The role was originated on April 8, 1992, by Antonio Sabàto, Jr., who portrayed him until March 30, 1994, and again briefly from September 29 to October 5, 1995.
 In 2008, Sabàto reprised the role during the second season of General Hospital: Night Shift.
+Adam Harrington assumed the role when Jagger returned to Port Charles in February 2024 as a series regular.